shopware/shopware/src/Docs/Resources/current/2-internals/1-core/10-erd/erd-shopware-core-content-mailtemplate.md

 ### Table `mail_header_footer`

-Templates for header or footer content of mails.
+A log of rendered and sent header or footer content.

 [Back to modules](./../10-modules.md)